lukaspili/Volley-Ball/README.md

 1. Start the request
 2. Local thread returns valid response -> post an intermediate response
 3. Cache thread hits soft cache -> intermediate response ignored
-4. Network thread returns valid response  -> post a final response
+4. Network thread returns 304 response not modified -> post a final identical response
 5. End

-Scenario 1
+Scenario 9

 1. Start the request
+2. Cache thread misses
+3. Network thread returns error response  -> wait for local response
+4. Local thread returns valid response -> post an intermediate response
+5. Post the network error afterwards
+6. End

-Scenario 1
+Scenario 10

 1. Start the request

-Scenario 1

-1. Start the request

-## Misc
+2. Cache thread misses
+3. Network thread returns error response  -> wait for local response
+4. Local thread returns empty response -> post the network error response
+5. End

+### Logs

 Enable detailled request logs in the same way than with Volley : `adb shell setprop log.tag.Volley VERBOSE`

-## Structure
+### Structure

 Volley Ball is built on top of Volley, which is included as a git submodule from <https://android.googlesource.com/platform/frameworks/volley>.
 Sadly, Volley uses several times the private and default scopes which obligated me to copy past some pieces of code.
 It's documented in the source code.

+### Tests

 You can run the tests with the command line: `./gradlew library:unitTest`